Parallel Gateway Split Node

 Parallel Gateway Split Links

 You'll notice that the Parallel Gateway Split link has an X icon along the link.
 This icon represents the navigation restrictions related to a parallel process.
 When your end-user proceeds down a Parallel Gateway Split link, they're entering a parallel process.
-End-users can't exit that parallel process or enter a new parallel process using the Previous button or Direct Navigation.
-This helps maintain the integrity of the workflow submission while multiple states exist.
+End-users cannot exit that parallel process or enter a new parallel process using the Previous button or Direct Navigation.
+That way, you can maintain the integrity of the workflow submission while multiple states exist.

-NOTE Output links from a Parallel Gateway Join node also have an X icon.
+Output links from a Parallel Gateway Join node also have an X icon.
 Parallel Gateway Join links have similar navigation restrictions.
-After all parallel processes are complete, end-users can't navigate back to a task that was part of a parallel process.
+After all parallel processes are complete, end-users cannot navigate back to a task that was part of a parallel process.

-A Parallel Gateway Split node should connect to at least 2 nodes before merging at a Parallel Gateway Join node.
-This creates at least two concurrent workflow paths.
+A Parallel Gateway Split node should connect to at least two nodes before merging at a Parallel Gateway Join node.
+Doing so creates at least two concurrent workflow paths.
 Using the Parallel Gateway Split node, the workflow progresses along both paths simultaneously.

 Error Handling